-The Maryland Workers' Compensation Commission (WCC) adjudicates and resolves issues regarding entitlement to benefits to workers who have become injured as a result of disease or injury connected to their employment.
-The WCC has developed an enhanced Employer Compliance Program which works closely with the Workplace Fraud Unit to find employers who are not providing the required compensation for injured workers, as well as those employers who are misclassifying workers as independent contractors to avoid paying workers'
+The Maryland Workers' Compensation Commission (the "Commission") adjudicates and resolves issues regarding entitlement to benefits to workers who have become injured as a result of disease or injury connected to their employment.
+The Commission has developed an enhanced Employer Compliance Program which works closely with the Worker Classification Protection Unit ("WCPU") to locate employers who are not providing the required compensation for injured workers, as well as those employers who are misclassifying workers as independent contractors to avoid paying workers' compensation premiums.
+In Fiscal Year 2013, the Commission reviewed over 65 referrals from the WCPU and, the Commission reported to Task Force members two Commission findings of misclassification of workers, one of which was a "knowing" violation.
+Also in Fiscal Year 2013, the MD Legislature enacted a new compliance law that will further enhance the employer compliance program at the WCC.
+Effective October1, 2013, employers may be subject to a fine of up to \$10,000 for failure to provide compensation when ordered to do so by the Commission after a Hearing.
+The Commission continues to focus its Employer Compliance Program on education and outreach to employers to bring them into compliance before a violation is reported or found.
+Through the ongoing information sharing with the Department of Labor, Licensing and Regulation, the WCC is also reaching out to new employers in Maryland providing information regarding their responsibility to provide compensation to their injured employees through workers' compensation insurance coverage.

-&lt;sup>19 See Md.
-Code Ann., Insurance, § 27-406.

-&lt;sup>20 See Md.
-Code Ann., Insurance, § 27-803.

-compensation premiums.
-The WCC continues with its long standing relationship with the Maryland Insurance Administration Fraud Division to report possible premium fraud when employers misclassify their workers.
-The Employer Compliance Program also focuses on education and outreach to employers to bring them into compliance before a violation is reported or found.
-Through the ongoing information sharing with the Department of Labor, Licensing and Regulation, and specifically the Division of Unemployment Insurance, the WCC is also reaching out to new employers in Maryland providing information regarding their responsibility to provide compensation to their injured employees through workers' compensation insurance coverage.